How to Level Your Production

 What happens when your FIFO lane is getting overwhelmed with work?
 One answer is that the upstream process needs to stop to allow the downstream process to catch up.
-However a better solution might be to try and stop this situation happening in the first place.
+However, a better solution might be to try and stop this situation from happening in the first place.

 Level Production to Takt Time